 EDRD 612.
 Reading in the Primary Grades.
 (3).
 The nature of reading, the pertinent research in the field, the curriculum in reading from the preparatory period through the primary grades, the selection of effective materials of teaching methods and techniques of teaching, and the use of various types of tests will be studied.
 EDRD 613.
 Reading in the Intermediate Grades.
 (3).
 The purpose of this course is to emphasize the specific reading skills taught in the intermediate grades.
 These skills are identified and discussed in terms of instructional materials, methods, and evaluation procedures.
 The management of the reading program in the intermediate grades also receives attention in this course.
 EDRD 614.
 Literature in the Elementary School.
-(2).
+(3).
 Consideration will be given to locating and evaluating children's books and to the method of organizing, teaching, and evaluating a literature program.
+Current issues and research will be examined.
 EDRD 617.
 Remedial Reading in the Elementary School.
 (4).
 Prerequisite, EDRD 612 or 613 or equivalent.
 This course is designed to give the classroom teacher, administrator, or reading specialist insight concerning the problems of the educationally retarded reader in the elementary school.

-612 or 613 or equivalent.
-This course is designed to give the classroom teacher, administrator, or reading specialist insight concerning the problems of the educationally retarded reader in the elementary school.
-Course content includes diagnosis, causation, and remediation.
+Course content includes diagnosis, causation. and remediation.
 Two hours weekly are spent in the Oral Reading Diagnostic Laboratory.
 EDRD 620.
 Developmental Reading in the Secondary School.
 (3).
 A detailed consideration of problems concerned with selecting what to teach, the grade placement of content, methods and materials of teaching and means of evaluating achievement in reading in the junior and senior high schools.